e2b-dev/awesome-ai-agents/README.md

 Multi-agent, Coding, Build your own

 ### Description
+MetaGPT is a multi-agent framework that, given one line requirement, returns PRD, Design, Tasks, or Repo.
 - MetaGPT allows to assign different roles to GPTs to form a collaborative software entity for complex tasks
 - It takes a one line requirement as input and outputs user stories / competitive analysis / requirements / data structures / APIs / documents, etc.
 - Internally, MetaGPT includes product managers / architects / project managers / engineers